giuluck/STI-Spread-Simulator/README.md

 - POPULATION-SIZE: the number of youths involved in the simulation.
 - SIMULATION-TIME: the number of years to be simulated (after the first two years for warm-up)
 - INITIAL-INFECTED-PERCENTAGE: the percentage of infected individuals before the second round of warm-up
-- SYNPTOMATIC PERCENTAGE: the percentage of incubating individuals that will show symptoms
+- SYNPTOMATIC PROBABILITY: the probability that an incubating individual will show symptoms
 - INCUBATION-TIME: the time between the infection and the eventual appearance of symptoms
 - RECOVERY-TIME: the time between being testes/cured and becoming susceptible again (this parameter has a meaning only if the "SIRS" model is chosen, otherwise the recovery time will be set to zero days in case of "SIS" model or an infinite number of days in case of "SIR" model)